Skip to main content

 Title

-Biological and neural data; certain disclosures, transfers, and use by a covered entity prohibited unless consumer provides express consent, Attorney General authorized to enforce, civil penalties provided
+Biological and neural data of individuals; certain disclosures, transfers, and use by a health and fitness app prohibited without express consent, Attorney General authorized to enforce, civil penalties provided

-This bill would prohibit a covered entity from marketing to a consumer based on the consumer's biological data or neural data.
+• Prohibits marketing to consumers based on biological or neural data.

 Subjects